 In what people might see as another delay for the burgeoning industry, Tallahassee Judge Charles Dodson agreed to bar health officials in the state from proceeding with application processes for the highly demanded medical cannabis licenses.
 In August, the judge had ruled that capping of the total number of medical cannabis operators in the state directly contradicted the amendment, which voters overwhelmingly approved in 2016.

-Even more, Dodson decided that the law is unconstitutional because it required all licensed marijuana operators to cultivate process and finally dispense the drug as opposed to breaking down the activities into various parts.
-He also ruled out that the state’s restrictions on who could get the licenses were improper, and the operators should grant licenses to the operators who are already up and running and those involved in the litigation.
+Even more, Dodson decided that the law is unconstitutional because it requires all licensed marijuana operators to cultivate, process, and finally dispense the drug.
+This opposes a market that breaks down the activities into various parts.
+Dodson ruled that the state’s restrictions on who could get the licenses were improper, and the operators should grant licenses to the operators who are already up, running, and involved in the litigation.

-The ruling will not affect medical cannabis availability in Florida.
-Medical and Low-THC marijuana in the state has been and will continue to be available to every qualified patient.
-The over 1500 qualified physicians and the 14 approved medical cannabis treatment centers within 55 locations have been helping patients enjoy the benefits this drug offers.
+Luckily, the ruling will not affect medical cannabis availability in Florida.
+Medical and Low-THC marijuana in the state has and will continue to be available to each and every qualified patient.
+All 1500 qualified physicians and the 14 approved medical cannabis treatment centers across 55 locations will not have to stop helping patients enjoy the benefits that this drug offers.

 Administrative Law Judge G.W Chisenhall has to settle basic arguments such as the number of licenses the state has to offer.
 Officials from the Florida Department of Health had maintained that only two licenses are available under the 2017 law that aimed at implementing the voter-approved constitutional amendment that legalized medical cannabis.
 The 2017 Law would also curb litigation associated with the sought-after licenses.